VictoriaHong/Footing-Android/README.md

 - email is the key for queries to update user table

 - add a static global class in main activity class to get email, change to you own login email when testing.
-Otherwise, you won't get right result.
+Otherwise, you won't get result for this user.
 This will be fixed later.

-- change type of colume num_of_countries in user table to String, countries are seperated by ','(ex: China,United States)
+- change the type of column named num_of_countries in user table from int to String, countries are seperated by ','(ex: China,United States)

 - add functions in userConnector to facilitate update user table